 To end the struggle the gods thrust a long sword into his open maw, long enough to span its measure from top to bottom, and locked his mouth open beyond release.

-The Aesir used their magic to transform Vali into a wolf.
-This caused him to lose his reason and savage his brother Narfi, Fenrir’s half-brother, to death.
-The gods then use Narfi’s guts to bind his father to the rock where he suffers until today.
+Vali, god of retribution and son of Odin, changed into a wolf and tore apart Loki’s son Narfi, Fenrir’s half-brother.
+The gods then use Narfi’s guts to bind his father to the rock where he suffers until this day.
 Lying beneath the dripping poison of a serpent.

 Hel Becomes Queen

 Although Odin would not suffer Hel to remain among the gods, he chose neither to kill nor bind her.
-Instead, she was given a home in the depths of the cold world of Niflheim.
-Living among the very lower roots of Yggdrasil.
+Instead, she was given a home in the depths of the cold underworld.

 In this realm, she fashioned for herself a kingdom, called Hel, after her own name, or sometimes Helheim or Niflhel.
 There she rules those dead who have not been chosen for the fields of Folkvang or the hall of Valhalla.